 Awards will be given based on approved applications with two priorities.
 Amounts may be adjusted based on available funds, total of allowable expenses, and total volume of approved applications.
 Amounts listed below are not guaranteed.

-- Priority 1 is for COVID impacted students who are Pell recipients and students with the lowest Estimated Family Contribute (EFC) and any student whose graduation date was extended due to clinical rotations. cancelations.
+- Priority 1 is for COVID impacted students who are Pell recipients and students with the lowest Estimated Family Contribute (EFC) and any student whose graduation date was extended due to clinical rotations. cancellations.

-- Priority 2 is for COVID impacted students who are Undergraduate and are Title IV eligible and Graduate Students who are Title IV eligible and willing to complete a FASFA and lowest Estimated Financial Contribution (EFC)
+- Priority 2 is for COVID impacted students who are Undergraduate and are Title IV eligible and Graduate Students who are Title IV eligible and willing to complete a FAFSA and lowest Estimated Financial Contribution (EFC)